-Many interviewees emphasised that men are now aware of women's economic power and their ability to work and redistribute the resulting resources to the family.
+Many interviewees emphasised that men are now aware of women's economic power and their ability to work and redistribute resources amongst the family.
 "Men have understood that women must work.
 It is a gain for us and for the whole community.
 If the woman harvests, she will give to the men.
 The man alone cannot do everything, we need to complement each other.
-A hand cannot wash itself",
+A hand cannot wash itself", says Ba